400+ Products Compared

 Toothpaste alone can’t outpace continued heavy acid exposure.
 The most effective approach to enamel protection combines an enamel toothpaste with:

-• Using a straw for acidic drinks to reduce contact with front teeth
+• Using a straw for acidic drinks to reduce contact with front teeth.

-• Rinsing with water after acidic consumption to neutralize oral pH faster
+• Rinsing with water after acidic consumption.

 FAQ